Charleston Tea Plantation (SC), October 2013

 But I’m glad she finally caved and bought it.

-Side Note: Yes, the house was in my name, but the bank fronted the money.
+Note: In case you’re saying, “What?
+Why wasn’t the house yours?
+You owned it right?”
+Yes, the house was in my name, but the bank fronted the money.
 If I didn’t make the payments, the bank would start the foreclosure process.
 This didn’t give me the sense that the house was really 100% mine.
 Some people dislike this argument, but there ya go, I wanted the bank out of the picture.

 So as I was making our last mortgage payment, we still had a car loan for $10,241.
 Hey, whatever it takes to get you motivated, right?
 The house WAS FINALLY OURS!!!